phuoclv264/android_system_core/init/README.md

   See the below section on debugging for how this can be used.

 `socket <name> <type> <perm> [ <user> [ <group> [ <seclabel> ] ] ]`
-> Create a UNIX domain socket named /dev/socket/_name_ and pass its fd to the launched process.  _type_ must be "dgram", "stream" or "seqpacket".  _type_ may end with "+passcred" to enable SO_PASSCRED on the socket.
+> Create a unix domain socket named /dev/socket/_name_ and pass its fd to the launched process.  _type_ must be "dgram", "stream" or "seqpacket".
 User and group default to 0.  'seclabel' is the SELinux security context for the socket.
 It defaults to the service security context, as specified by seclabel or computed based on the service executable file security context.
   For native executables see libcutils android\_get\_control\_socket().

-`stdio_to_kmsg`
-> Redirect stdout and stderr to /dev/kmsg_debug.
-This is useful for services that do not use native Android logging during early boot and whose logs messages we want to capture.
-This is only enabled when /dev/kmsg_debug is enabled, which is only enabled on userdebug and eng builds.
-  This is mutually exclusive with the console option, which additionally connects stdin to the given console.

-`task_profiles <profile> [ <profile>\* ]`
-> Set task profiles for the process when it forks.
-This is designed to replace the use of writepid option for moving a process into a cgroup.

 `timeout_period <seconds>`
 > Provide a timeout after which point the service will be killed.
 The oneshot keyword is respected